Boost Your Work to the Next Level

 Her work appears in Cosmonauts Avenue, Jabberwock Review, PANK, Origins Journal, Philadelphia Stories, and Gulf Stream Magazine, among others.
 Most recently, she’s the recipient of a 2021 Pushcart Prize Nomination for her story “Storms,” published in the Winter 2020 Issue of Jabberwock Review and was selected as a finalist for the 2021 Key West Literary Seminar's Marianne Russo Award for her novel-in-progress, EVERYDAY MYSTICISM.
 She is represented by Writers House.

 Denise Santomauro is a writer, editor, author coach, and teaching artist.
 She has worked with writers across genres and styles of writing, everything from secret society mysteries and sweeping fantasies to thoughtful contemporary stories and heart-wrenching memoirs.
 As an educator, she has taught fiction, personal essay, poetry, and playwriting, and explored the performing arts with young people as a way to help them tell their stories.
 In her own writing, she has developed plays and scenes for young people, written middle grade and young adult novels, contributed content to many blogs, been published in the Dear Sister anthology, and performed her own personal essays at live lit events around Chicago.
-She holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
+She holds an MFA from Vermont College of Fine Arts.

 Derek JG Williams

 Derek’s teaching approach is grounded in the development of a writing practice that is structured around process and extensive revision.